 Social Media Policy

 HPOG disseminates information through its social media accounts.
 HPOG does not endorse, guarantee, or control the comments or opinions of third-party social media sites or of visitors to these sites, and expressly disclaims all liability for any loss, damage, or other injury resulting from reliance on the accuracy, relevance, timeliness, or completeness of such information.
-Refer to HPOG's third party social media policy for our detailed policy on sharing third-party content.
+Refer to HPOG's third party social media policy (PDF) for our detailed policy on sharing third-party content.